basho-labs/little_riak_book/en/04-operators.md

 flagged for future removal `reip` (use `cluster replace`).

-The last command is `diag`, which leverages [Riaknostic](http://riaknostic.basho.com/) installation to give you more diagnostic tools.
+The last command is `diag`, which leverages [Riaknostic](http://riaknostic.basho.com/) to give you more diagnostic tools.

 I know this was a lot to digest, and probably pretty dry.
 Walking through command line tools usually is.
 There are plenty of details behind many of the `riak-admin`